frankluongo/lut-accessibility-for-everyone/README.md

 ## 09 Testing App

+- Install / Set Up App

 ## 10 Accessible Animations

+- Use `@media (prefers-reduced-motion)` to turn off animations

 ## 11 Testing In Development

 ## 12 Keeping Focus

+- Use `tabindex` to indicate focus
+- Use `React Modal` for Modals since they have already worked all the kinks out

 ## 13 Manual Testing

+- Use `Wave` Browser Extension
+- Use `aXe` DevTools

 ## 14 Screen Readers